nbessi/odoo_new_api_guideline/source/environment.rst

 Searching
 ---------
 Serching has not change a lot.
-Sadly the domain changes announced in di not match release 8.0.
+Sadly the domain changes announced did not match release 8.0.

 You will find main changes below